 because I’m incredibly lazy for extra fiber.

-Then throw the peaches into a medium pot and add in a cup of sugar.
+To the peaches, add in a cup of sugar.

-Next, squeeze in the juice of a medium lemon.
+And squeeze in the juice of 1 medium lemon.

-Then stir the peaches and heat on high and bring the liquids to a boil.
+Gently stir the peaches, heat on high and bring the liquids to a boil.
+This should only take a few minutes.

-Once the liquids come to a boil, remove the pan off of the heat and then add in a half teaspoon of vanilla and 1/8 teaspoon of ground cardamom.
-If you don’t have cardamom on hand you can definitely use ground cinnamon.
+Once the liquids come to a boil, remove the pan off of the heat and add in a 3/4 teaspoon of vanilla extract.

 Next, grab a heaping spoonful and scatter the peaches with all their juices over top of the top of the batter.